Close

 Corporate Visa Arrangements

 Some UAE companies with substantial Kuwaiti business maintain corporate visa arrangements where the Kuwaiti partner provides ongoing sponsorship for designated employees.
 This streamlines the process significantly but requires formal partnership agreements and annual quota negotiations.
+Short-term business visitors entering Kuwait for brief meetings or negotiations may use a business visa, though this does not authorize paid employment.

 Frequently Asked Questions